bobcatapano/AlexaProject/README.md

 # AlexaProject
 This uses the Alex SDK.
-This talks to a Azure WebAPI